telefonicaid/kafnus/doc/01_installation.md

 ---

 > If you don’t have an external PostGIS instance, **uncomment** the corresponding line in `docker-up.sh` to include the internal container.
-> In addition, you have to set `DBPATH_POSTGIS` env var to the host folder to mount the volume for the PostGIS data,
+> In addition, you have to set `DBPATH_POSTGIS` env var to the host directory to mount the volume for the PostGIS data,
-> e.g. `export DBPATH_POSTGIS=/data/pg`. **IMPORTANT**: that folder has to have the right owner/permissions or the PostGIS container will
+> e.g. `export DBPATH_POSTGIS=/data/pg`. **IMPORTANT**: that directory has to have the right owner/permissions or the PostGIS container will
 > refuse to start (typically `sudo chown -R 999:999 ${BDPATH_POSTGIS}`, as 999 is the usual UID and GID for PostGIS user).

 ```bash